 With a decade of experience gained from the establishment of the Alan Walker Cancer Centre, Darwin and South West Radiation Oncology Service in Bunbury WA.

-Dr Baxi brings a strategic and horizon view of healthcare, bringing together clinical and innovation endeavours for the benefit of our patients.
+A/Prof. Baxi brings a strategic and horizon view of healthcare, bringing together clinical and innovation endeavours for the benefit of our patients.